Commercial Solar Panel Cost and Pricing

 The size of your system will be determined by your available roof space, electricity usage, and financial goals.
-As systems scale to larger sizes with more panels, the overall cost of your system will increase primarily due to the larger number of panels, mounting infrastructure, and cabling.
+As systems scale to larger sizes with more panels, the overall cost of your system will increase primarily due to the following:

 We respect your privacy.
 Your info will only be used to contact you and to qualify your roof for solar.

 By clicking “Contact Me” you authorize Freedom Solar to call you and send you pre-recorded messages and text messages at the number you entered above, using an autodialer, with offers about their products or services, even if your phone number is a mobile phone or on any national or state “Do Not Call” list.
 Message and data rates may apply.
 Your consent here is not based on a condition of purchase.